keerthialla/ai-customer-support-assistant/ai-customer-support-assistant/README.md

 # AI Customer Support Assistant

-This is a beginner Prompt Engineering project that simulates a customer support assistant using ChatGPT.
+This Prompt Engineering project simulates a customer support assistant using ChatGPT.
+It demonstrates how to structure and refine prompts to handle typical customer service queries in a retail setting.

-## 📌 Features
+## 🚀 Features

-- Designed prompts for 10+ realistic retail customer service scenarios
+- Categorized prompts for FAQs, order tracking, and return policies
-- Iterative prompt refinement to improve tone and accuracy
+- Iterative prompt design using zero-shot and few-shot examples
+- Evaluation of prompt quality with before/after comparisons
-- Optional Streamlit interface to test responses
+- Optional Streamlit interface to test responses interactively

-## 📁 Folder Structure
+## 📁 Structure

-- `/prompts/`: Contains categorized prompt examples
+- `/prompts/`: Contains scenario-specific prompt designs
-- `/evaluations/`: Shows before/after prompt output and analysis
+- `/evaluations/`: Shows prompt improvements and analysis
-- `/interface/`: (Optional) Contains Streamlit code
+- `/interface/`: Optional chatbot interface using Streamlit

+## 🔗 Live Demo

+Coming soon...

-## ✅ Example Prompt
+## 📌 Example Prompt

-**Prompt:**
+**User Input:**
 "Where is my order?"

+**Engineered Prompt:**
+"You are a helpful customer support assistant for an online retail store.
+When a user asks about order tracking, ask them for their order number and explain how they can track it."

 **Response:**
-"Please provide your order number so I can look it up for you."
+"Sure, I can help you with that!
+Could you please provide your order number?
+Once I have it, I can check the status of your order for you."

 ---

-More improvements and demo coming soon.